 How Much Mortgage Can I Afford?

-A mortgage lender can pre-qualify you for a loan, which essentially means the lender will ask you a few questions about your income, credit profile and debt, and give you an estimate of what you can borrow based on those facts.
+A mortgage lender can pre-qualify you for a loan, which essentially means the lender will ask you a few questions.
+These questions will be about your income, credit profile and debt.
+Then they’ll give you an estimate of what you can borrow based on those facts.

 However, before you begin looking for a home, you must get a full pre-approval from a lender based on verification of your credit and income, because that will give you a more accurate idea of how much you can borrow.